glamrock/cryptocat/README.md

 1. Run `make build-chrome-zip` in order to generate a Google Chrome-loadable.zip

 ### CryptocatBot
-1. Run `make build-android-apk` in order to build an android package.
+1. Run `make build-android-apk` in order to build an Android package.

 ## Important notes
 * Cryptocat provides strongly encrypted, secure communications.
 However, it is not a replacement to OTR, GPG or other strong cryptography.
 Think responsibly; if you are in extreme, life-threatening situations: don't use it!